Easy to Difficult Bible Trivia Quiz

 d.
 Amorites committed suicide.

-Answer D: Commit suicide.
+Answer: D: Commit suicide.

 The Amorites did not commit suicide.